 Licence Status and Conditions

 JBWere (NZ) Pty Ltd (JBWere or we or our or us) holds a licence to provide financial advice issued by the Financial Markets Authority.
-JBWere will provide financial advice directly to you or through financial advisers or nominated representatives employed by us to give financial advise on our behalf.
+JBWere will provide financial advice directly to you or through financial advisers or nominated representatives (together referred to as advisers) employed by us to give financial advice on our behalf.

 Nature and Scope